 We finally compare the ETKF with results obtained with 3D-Var.
-Absolute errors in the ice thickness at r = 0 and in the position of the margins are displayed for both cases in Fig 16.
-As in previous experiments the ETKF performs better than 3D-Var for the position of the margin.
-Nevertheless, 3D-Var still performs reasonably well in this nonlinear context.
-The forecast trajectory of the margin after t = 10 a is improved by DA in both cases.
+Absolute errors in the ice thickness at r=0 and in the position of the margins are displayed for both cases in Fig. 18.
+As in previous experiments, the ETKF performs better than 3D-Var for the position of the margin, but 3D-Var gives better results for the ice thickness at r=0 and performs reasonably well overall in this non-linear context.
+The forecast trajectory of the margin after t=10 is improved by DA in both cases.
 This demonstrates again the robustness of our DA approach in the context of an ice sheet modelled with a moving point numerical model.